Troubled Teens and dads who lead poorly – 2.0

 Leader dad is not an option

-Nearly all troubled teen counseling is initiated by the mom rather than the dad.
-While most dads work during the day and it is easier for the mom to make the phone call, it typically becomes apparent during the counseling how the dad has been passive.
-This usually applies to their marriage and their parenting models.
+A common theme in most troubled teen counseling is how the sessions initiated by the mom rather than the dad.
+While many dads work during the day and it is easier for the mom to make the phone call, it typically becomes apparent during the counseling how the dad has been a passive leader.
 Passive or angry dads are two of the biggest factors in teen rebellion.

 Children need their dads stepping up to the plate.
-Their earliest theological understanding of who God is comes from a dad and his leadership style, regardless of what his style may be.
+Their earliest theological understanding of who God the Father is comes from a dad and his leadership style, regardless of what his style may be.

 Poor leadership by a father is leadership nonetheless.
 It might not be the best leadership, but he is leading even through his abdication.
-Leadership is not an option.
-The option is how will a dad lead.
+To be a leader is not an option to select.
+It is the option the LORD selected for us.
+Our choice is to either lead well or lead poorly.

 - A passive dad gives the impression God is distant, preoccupied or disinterested in the child.